dyl-lee/mechacar-statistical-analysis/README.md

-# mechacar-statistical-analysis

 ## Overview
-An analysis of production data for a car manufacturer.
+A statistical analysis of production data for a car manufacturer.

 ## Results